Understanding Trauma Responses in the Classroom

 Trauma-informed practice isn’t only for “disruptive” behavior.

-What Trauma Responses Are Not
+What Trauma-Informed Classroom Strategies Are Not

 Being trauma-informed does NOT mean: